 Students entering the Viticulture and Enology major have a passion for grapes and wine accompanied by a strong background in the sciences.
 This major prepares students to be leaders in the wine industry or in any career that combines science, communication, and problem solving.
-The program includes coursework in winemaking, vineyard development, economics, and management.
+The program includes coursework in chemistry, biology, plant science, communications and statistics as well as winemaking, vineyard development, economics, and management.
+Students also gain hands-on experience in the program’s vineyard and teaching lab.

 VIEN 3440 Viticulture and Vineyard Management